 - Diocesan Hui: annual celebration of, and resourcing for, the key Diocesan themes and everyone is invited

-- Leadership Development: two annual training days on ministry skills targeted specifically at both lay and ordained, congregational, youth, family, vestry and potential leaders whom parishes are seeking to develop
+- Team Training Days: two annual training days on ministry skills targeted specifically at both lay and ordained, congregational, youth, family, vestry and potential leaders whom parishes are seeking to develop

 - Ministry Conference: one three-day annual conference targeted specifically at ordained, congregational, youth, family, vestry and potential leaders whom parishes are seeking to develop